victoryosiobe/kingchop/README.md

 yarn add kingchop
 ```

-If you're experiencing an error, called SYMLINK, especially if you're using Android:
+If you're experiencing an error, related to SYMLINK, do:

 ```node.js
 yarn add kingchop --no-bin-links
 ```

-To fire up Kingchop after installing in specified directory, you should simply run:
+To fire up Kingchop after installing in your specified directory, you should simply run:

 ```node.js
 const Kingchop = require('kingchop');